A Powerful Project Portfolio Progress Report

 The answers to these questions drive the choice of the traffic light color.

-- Green means that the target is met or will be met, and that we have solid reasons justifying our level of confidence.
+- Green means that we meet or we will meet the target, and that we have solid reasons justifying our level of confidence.

-- Yellow means that the target is not met yet, but that it will be met, and we have no need for special management attention.
+- Yellow means that we have not met yet or will not meet the target, but that it will be met, and we have no need for special management attention.

 - Red means that progress or impact does not satisfy plan and requires special attention from management on difficulties to solve.
 The project team needs help.